The Secular Transition: A bibliographic essay

 Gender, sexuality and fertility theory

-The next step empirically was taken by another historian, Philip Jenkins, who assembled data from every part of the world.
+The next step empirically was taken by another historian, Philip Jenkins, who assembled data from every part of the world in Fertility and Faith: The Demographic Revolution and the Transformation of World Religions (2020).
 “Rarely remarked even by expert observers, a direct relationship exists between the fertility rates of a community – the number of children that a typical woman bears during her lifetime – and that society’s degree of religious fervor and commitment” (Jenkins, 2020, p.
 3).
 As population growth has been falling almost everywhere outside sub-Saharan Africa, the implication is that organized religion is in trouble around the world.
 The jacket blurb states that “the religious character of many non-European areas is highly likely to move in the direction of sweeping secularization.”

 Theoretically, however, Jenkins takes a step back; he is reluctant to commit himself on the causal mechanisms.
 He simply says that “when such correlations occur frequently and examples accumulate, it is probable that we are dealing with a real relationship between the two elements” (Jenkins, 2020, p.
 12).
 Does reproduction suffer when religious commitment declines, or is there something about low fertility that leads to loss of faith?
 Or is there an underlying cause for both?
 Jenkins does concede, though, that “Changes in sexual morality above all were powerful drivers in the movement away from religion … The harder the churches fought to resist those changes, the more they undermined their own prestige and power” (Jenkins, 2020, pp. 61-2).

-Inglehart is much more specific about the supposed mechanisms and causal connections.
-In the last book published before his death, he suggested that the connection between fertility and faith has changed.
+The same idea was developed theoretically by Ronald Inglehart in Religion’s Sudden Decline: What’s Causing it, and What Comes Next?
+(2021), the last book published before his death.
+Inglehart is much more specific than Jenkins about the supposed mechanisms and causal connections.
+He suggested that the connection between fertility and faith has changed.
 “Throughout most of history, religious institutions were able to impose pro-fertility norms.
 But the causal relationship is reciprocal and the dominant direction can be reversed: if pro-fertility norms come to be seen as outmoded and repressive, their rejection also brings rejection of religion” (Inglehart, 2021, p.
 11).
 His argument is that people in late modern societies are committed to autonomy, self-expression, and individual control over their bodies, sexuality and intimate relationships.
 Religions typically seek to regulate reproductive behaviour, promote fertility, and defend traditional norms around sex, marriage and gender roles.
 Given the resources to pursue their own choices, people will leave religion behind.
-A number of questions remain unanswered, such as what triggers the reversal in the direction of causality, how much of the change occurs in adults as opposed to during socialization, and what the mechanisms are at the individual level.
+A number of questions remain unanswered, such as what triggers the reversal in the direction of causality, how much of the change occurs in adults as opposed to during socialisation, and what the mechanisms are at the individual level.
 We might suspect that value change rooted in the prosperity, complexity, diversity, and freedom of modern society is the cause of both the ‘second demographic transition’ and secularisation.

 Secular transition theory